Alaska Cruise Packing List: Complete Guide and Essentials

 ● Lip balm and sunscreen: UV exposure is strong at higher latitudes.

-Scarf or Gaiter: These can provide warmth and act as an eye cover or even a travel pillow.
+Scarf or gaiter: These can provide warmth and act as an eye cover or even a travel pillow.

 Helpful Extras

 What is most important when considering what to pack for a cruise to Alaska?
 Whatever items are most important to you.
-One of the best packing tips for all vacations, especially trips to Alaska, is to make sure you bring items that will make the adventure more enjoyable and comfortable for you.
+One of the best packing tips for all vacations, especially trips to Alaska, is to make sure you bring items that will make the adventure more enjoyable and comfortable.
 What you feel is important to pack will, in part, depend on the excursions you have planned.

 Rain pants: If you plan to embark on outdoor adventures, like whale watching or exploring local wildlife, staying dry will ensure the experience is a positive one.

-Compact Umbrella: “Rain, rain go away,” doesn’t always work.
+Compact umbrella: “Rain, rain go away,” doesn’t always work.
 An umbrella is key to exploring places like Juneau.

-● Waterproof Phone Case: Keep your tech safe on rainy days or boat rides so you can share your excitement on socials and snap pictures when a magical moment appears.
+Waterproof phone case: Keep your tech safe on rainy days or boat rides so you can share your excitement on socials and snap pictures when a magical moment appears.

-Bug Spray: June and July are rife with mosquitoes in Alaska, so bug spray is an important extra item.
+Bug spray: June and July are rife with mosquitoes in Alaska, so bug spray is an important extra item.

-Seasickness Medication: Make sure you can enjoy every moment, every splash, every spray.
+Seasickness medication: Make sure you can enjoy every moment, every splash, every spray.
 Bring anti-nausea and seasickness medication to enjoy moments on and off the ship.

 Seasonal Packing Tips: What To Bring by Month